BalderHolst/bmark/README.md

 # Aliases
 `bmark` automatically created a file called `aliases.sh` in the data directory.
 This file defines shell aliases, that navigate to all your bookmarks.

-If you you have a bookmark called "myMark" you can navigate it like this:
+If you you have a bookmark called "myMark" you can navigate to it like this:
 ```bash
 _myMark
 ```